 There's no one-size-fits-all way to hire.
 That's why JazzHR created workflows that allow you to label the stages of your hiring process.
-These stages are like status updates on a candidate profile so it is clearly indicated when a candidate has newly applied to your job, when they've completed an interview, when they've been hired, or rejected.
+These stages serve as status updates visible on a candidate profile so it is clearly indicated when a candidate has newly applied to your job, when they've completed an interview, when they've been hired, or rejected.

 Your company may have one hiring process or workflow for all of the positions you are filling.
 Or, your company may have different processes for different roles, like a technical role that requires extra projects or assessments.
-Other reasons to consider would be if your company hires differently per location or per department.
+You also may have multiple workflows if your company hires differently per location or per department.

-The added value of workflows is the ability to automate actions.
-Depending on your JazzHR plan, there are different options for automation.
-An example would be in your Phone Screen stage, you have an email attached to the stage inviting the candidate to schedule a time for their phone screen.
-We call these actions Workflow Helpers.
+The added value of workflows is the ability to automate actions throughout your hiring process otherwise known as Workflow Helpers.
+Depending on your hiring needs, there are different ways to configure workflow automation to save time and effort.
+For example, in a Phone Screen stage, you may want to automatically send an email inviting the candidate to schedule a time to speak with you.

 This article covers: